StevenMMortimer/salesforcer/index.md

 2.  ~~Basic Username-Password~~

-**NOTE**: Beginning February 1, 2022 authentication via a username and password will not work in most orgs.
+**NOTE**: Beginning February 1, 2022 authentication via a username and password will not work in most Salesforce organizations.
 On that date Salesforce will begin requiring customers to enable multi-factor authentication (MFA).
 The function `sf_auth()` will return the error message:

 ``` sh
 INVALID_LOGIN: Invalid username, password, security token; or user locked out.